LeoonZHANG/libsg/README.md

         $ cmake -G'Xcode'

-4. open the generated project file `libsg.xcodeproj` by XCode, build an enjoy it.
+4. open the generated project file `libsg.xcodeproj` by XCode, build and enjoy it.

 ## Documents